christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 #### `sorted()`
 Sorts a list into ascending order.

 ## Object Oriented Programming
-Object oriented programing is a programming paradigm that makes it easy to bundle variables and functions into groups called objects.
-It makes it possible to think of our blocks of code as physical objects that have certain properties and abilities.
+Object-oriented programming is a programming paradigm that makes it easy to bundle variables and functions into groups called objects.
+It makes it possible to think about blocks of code as physical objects that have certain properties and abilities.

 The primitive data structures available in Python (numbers, strings, lists, etc.) are designed to represent simple things like the size of something, the name of a song, and your favorite colors, respectively.

 If we want to represent something more complex, we can use a class.
 Classes are used to create new user-defined data structures that contain arbitrary information about something.
 A class can for example store strings and integers corresponding to the name and age of a person.

-In the next module, we will use classes extensivley, so it is good to become familiar with the syntax.
+In the next module, we will use classes extensively, so it is good to become familiar with the syntax:

 #### Importing a class from a library
 Let us use the Arduino class as an example.
-You import the class Arduno from the library called Arduino using the command:
+You import the class Arduino from the library called Arduino using the command:
 ```Python
 from Arduino import Arduino
 ```